eCitizen/Connect/DataPolicy-ExecutiveOrder/DraftPolicyApril.md

 ### Modifications to, Stipulations on or Revocations of Approvals

 The Corporation Counsel may approve publication of data subject to stipulations.
-Material change in the data or other change in circumstances that impacts the basis upon which approval was provided may result in modification of approvals by the Corporation Counsel, including but not limited to the addition of stipulations, the prohibition against publication of some of the data or otherwise.
+Material change in the data [l] or other change in circumstances that impacts the basis upon which approval was provided may result in modification of approvals by the Corporation Counsel, including but not limited to the addition of stipulations, the prohibition against publication of some of the data or otherwise.

 ### Open Data manifest

-The Open Data Manager shall maintain a running manifest of all data published, stipulations applicable to such data, if any, and other data that is in the process of preparation for approval and publication, or that has been prohibited to be published, and shall publish the contents of said manifest for internal access by authorized personnel of the City of Boston.
+The Open Data Manager shall maintain a running manifest [m][n][o][p][q] of all data published, stipulations applicable to such data, if any, and other data that is in the process of preparation for approval and publication, or that has been prohibited to be published, and shall publish the contents of said manifest for internal access by authorized personnel of the City of Boston.
 The Open Data Manager shall also include the contact information of relevant data owners, data custodians or other data stewards with operational, programmatic or other lead responsibility for the data published.

 ## Controlled Data Policy

 The CIO and the Corporation Counsel will develop a Controlled Data Policy that complies with Federal, Commonwealth, and local laws regarding privacy, confidentiality and security of data.
 This policy is intended to cover authorized access to and/or required disclosure of data that is subject to a legal restriction, protection or other control that prevents its open, public distribution.
-The City’s development and implementation of a Controlled Data Policy will be deliberate and measured to ensure protection against data breaches and improper disclosures of sensitive data.
-Where appropriate, initial controlled data sharing will be on a pilot basis before implementation of a comprehensive data sharing agreement.
+The City’s development and implementation of a Controlled Data Policy will be deliberate and measured to ensure protection against data breaches and improper disclosures of sensitive data. [r] Where appropriate, initial controlled data sharing will be on a pilot basis before implementation of a comprehensive data sharing agreement.

 ## Administrative Provisions